BOOKING PROCEDURE & IMPORTANT NOTES

 CAMBODIA & LAOS

 Visas for both countries can be obtained on arrival.
-The Cambodian visa is currently USD $35 cash and 2 original passport-sized photographs will be needed.
-The Laotian visa requires 2 original passport-sized photographs and currently costs USD $35.
-There is no Laotian representation in the UK at present but this may change.
+The Cambodian visa is currently USD $30 cash and 2 original passport-sized photographs will be needed.
+You can also arrange an e-Visa online before you travel – please go to www.evisa.gov.kh for details.
+The Laotian visa requires 1 original passport-sized photographs and currently costs USD $35.
+There is now a Lao Embassy in London.
 Your passport should have a minimum of 6 months validity.
+British Citizens arriving by air do not require a visa to enter Thailand for up to 30 days under the Tourist Visa Exemption.
+This means British Citizens should not need a transit visa for the flight connections at Bangkok Suvarnabhumi.
 We will require a copy of the personal details page of your passport 4 months prior to departure.
 If you hold any other passport please check requirements with the relevant embassy.

 Visas to China are handled for us by CIBT Visas, Skyline House, 200 Union Street, London, SE1 0LX, tel 0207 5936223.
 Please go to their website where the application form and full instructions may be obtained:www.cibtvisas. co.uk/aceculturaltours.
 We will provide the supporting documentation to be included with your application approximately 3 months prior to departure.
 Please note this should be accompanied by the ACE Booking Confirmation document which was sent to you when you initially made your booking.
 Applications will take up to 10 working days to process (via CIBT).
 Visa application forms must be typed electronically by the applicant then printed on A4 paper and signed.
 Handwritten forms will not be accepted after April 2018.
 Direct applications may take longer.
 Current charges are: Consular fee - £151 (inc VAT) CIBT handling fee - £39.60 (inc VAT) Your passport should be the Full Validity type and be valid for a minimum period of 6 months beyond the entry date into China.
 It should contain at least 2 blank visa pages and should not be damaged in any way.
 We will require a copy of the personal details page of your passport 4 months prior to departure.
 If you hold any other passport please check requirements with the relevant embassy.